 We rely on a combination of patent, copyright, trademark and trade secret laws and license agreements to establish and protect our proprietary rights.
 As of January 20, 2012 our patent portfolio included 288 current U.S. patents, 568 current foreign patents, including counterparts to U.S. filings, 41 pending U.S. patent applications, 29 pending filings under the Patent Cooperation Treaty not yet nationalized and 424 pending foreign patent applications.
 While we believe that patents may be important for aspects of our business, we believe that our success also depends more upon close customer contact, innovation, technological expertise, responsiveness and worldwide distribution.
 Additionally, while our patented technology may delay or deter a competitor in offering a competing product, we do not believe that our patent portfolio functions as a barrier to entry for any of our competitors.
-In addition, while we licenses are not currently related to any of our core product technologies.
+In addition, while we license and will continue to license technology used in the manufacture and distribution of products from third parties, except as described below, these licenses are not currently related to any of our core product technologies.